-Common (may affect up to 1 in 10 people)
+Uncommon (may affect up to 1 in 100 people)

+- Swelling of the feet and ankles.

+- Disturbed sleep (insomnia), feeling sleepy.

+- Dizziness, tingling feelings such as "pins and needles".

+- Spinning feeling (vertigo).

+- Dry mouth.

-- Headache. - Effects on your stomach or gut: diarrhoea, stomach ache, constipation, wind (flatulence). - · Feeling sick (nausea) or being sick (vomiting). - Benian growths (polyps) in the stomach. - Uncommon (may affect up to 1 in 100 people) - · Swelling of the feet and ankles. - · Disturbed sleep (insomnia), feeling sleepy. • Dizziness, tingling feelings such as "pins and needles". - Spinning feeling (vertigo). - · Drv mouth. • Increased liver enzymes shown in blood tests that check how the liver is working. - · Skin rash, lumpy rash (hives), and itchy skin.
+- Changes in blood tests that check how the liver is working. - Skin rash, lumpy rash (hives) and itchy skin.